Difference Between CEO and CFO

 Representing the Company

-As the face of the company, the CEO is often responsible for representing the organization to external stakeholders, such as investors, media, and the general public.
+As the face of the company, the CEO is responsible for representing the organization to external stakeholders, such as investors, media, and the general public.
 This involves communicating the company’s vision, values, and performance to these groups and building relationships with key partners and customers.

 The Skills and Qualities of a Successful CEO